oroinc/documentation/backend/api/using/index.rst

     the same information but with different identifiers.

 .. note::
     It is possible to create both primary and related API resources via a single API request.
-For details see the `Create and Update Related Resources Together with a Primary API Resource`_ section.
+For details see the `Creating and Updating Related Resources with Primary API Resource`_ section.

 PATCH